 Empty out the refrigerator and cabinets.
 We recommend donating leftover food rather than throwing it in the trash.

 Put away outdoor furniture and tidy up the outside living areas.
 Remember to cover the grill and put the garbage cans in the garage or shed.

 Take out the trash.
 Trust us when we tell you it won’t be pleasant to come back to a rotten bag of garbage next year.

 Lock up!
 Don’t forget the windows, doors and shed and garage doors.

 Need a plumber to help make sure your plumbing system is shut down properly?
-Call on the experts at Uptown!
+Call on the experts at Hero!
 We’ve been serving the Twin Cities for over 100 years so you know you can count on us!